 - a secure service to verify and authorize payments to the account – this is a payment gateway.

-When applying for a merchant account, a bank or a processing company will review your application taking into account type of products or services you’re selling, planned total sales, countries of business operations and currencies of payment cards.
+When applying for a merchant account, a bank or a processing company will review your application taking into account the type of products or services you’re selling, planned total sales, countries of business operations, and currencies of payment cards.

 There are various fees associated with a merchant account such as monthly minimum, transaction fee, chargeback fee, and others.
 It is necessary to understand all the fees of a merchant account in order to ensure a business will be profitable.

 A payment gateway represents software that connects a merchant e-commerce website and his bank.
 Payment gateways, such as Authorize.net, require a merchant account.
 Similarly to the point of sale card terminal a payment gateway: